-With these figures likely to grow as smartphones become more accessible for a greater number of people, this technology is bound to have an impact on the planet.
-But how much?
-And what can we do about it?
+With these figures likely to keep on growing as smartphones become more accessible for a greater number of people, we need to understand the impact of this technology on the planet.
+What are the issues?
+And what can we do about them?

 The carbon footprint of smartphone manufacturing